-Organised by Working Town® Events in partnership with The Richmond Foundation, the Chamber of Commerce, Enterprise & Industry, the General Workers' Union and the Malta Employers' Association.
+Organised by Working Town® Events in partnership with The Richmond Foundation, the Chamber of Commerce, Enterprise & Industry, the General Workers' Union,the Malta Employers' Association and We Connect.

 If you prefer to pay by cheque or via internet banking, you can register by sending an email to firstname.lastname@example.org and we will send you an invoice.
 Please include the name/s, role/s and email address/es of the person/s attending, the name of your organisation, your address and VAT number

 Sign up to download agenda and receive regular updates

 SELF-ESTEEM AND ASSERTIVENESS ARE IMPORTANT FOR MENTAL WELLNESS AT WORK, BUT THAT’S NOT ALL THERE IS TO IT